lmaitresym/jira-cli/README.md

 This is a command line client which allows to interact with the JIRA platform.

+Note: Use tag 1.1.0, tag 2.0.0 is under tests and brings a lot of untested and breaking changes.

 ## Installation

 Preferrably in a virtualenv, install the current version::